The Punishment Is the Crime

 - Often used in fetish fiction: The punishment for a man trying on women's clothing is...being forced to wear women's clothing.

-- For a more specific example, there's an Original Flavor Scooby-Doo fanfic here where the main villain is unmasked and forced to wear his costume at a cheesy tourist attraction.
+- For a more specific example, there's an Original Flavor Scooby-Doo fanfic What Lurks in the Labyrinth where the main villain is unmasked and forced to wear his costume at a cheesy tourist attraction.

-- There is an old joke that states that God's punishment for polygamy is having two wives.
+- There is an old joke that states that God's punishment for bigamy is having two wives (or two mothers-in-law).

 Live action TV